malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # Consciousness

 While the concept of the visceral loop may appear simple, it has important implications to understanding consciousness.
 Let's first establish a baseline.
-I am unable to think of any rationale way in which I may consciously experience something and yet be unable to subsequently think about that experience.
-Thus, it would seem that being able to think about our conscious experiences is a fundamental component of consciousness.
+I am unable to think of any rationale way in which I may consciously experience something and yet be unable to subsequently knowingly think about that experience.
+Thus, it would seem that being able to knowingly think about our conscious experiences is a fundamental component of consciousness.
 The following claims are derived from this statement, without further proof:

 Claim 1:
 * All conscious experience is subsequently available for further thought.